php-school/phpschool.io/posts/24-07-2021-php8appreciate.md

 The workshop can be started by typing `php8appreciate` and hitting enter.

+![PHP8 Appreciate Terminal](https://user-images.githubusercontent.com/2817002/124182783-3fd52f80-daaf-11eb-973a-82ae81451efc.png)

 ## What to Expect

-When you start the PHP 8 Appreciate workshop you will be presented with a menu consisting of 13 exercises to choose from.
+When you start the PHP 8 Appreciate workshop you will be presented with the following menu:

-![PHP8 Appreciate Terminal](https://user-images.githubusercontent.com/2817002/124182783-3fd52f80-daaf-11eb-973a-82ae81451efc.png)

 These exercises have been put in an order we believe increases in difficulty as you go along.
-Don’t worry though, some things may click easier than others!
+Don’t worry though, some things may click easier than others.

-From this point you can select any exercise (navigate around with your arrow keys, and select an exercise with enter), read the problem (along with any hints and tips) and try to put together your own solution.
+Select an exercise, using your arrow keys to navigate, and enter to select.
+Read the problem (along with any hints and tips) and try to put together your own solution.

-You will create and edit your solutions using your own preferred text editor.
+You will create and edit your solution using your preferred text editor.

 Some exercises will present you with files which contain bugs or starting points for solutions, they will be created in the directory you run `php8appreciate` from.
 If you want to keep organised, you could create a directory for your solutions and run `php8appreciate` from there.